 ‘We are excited to be able to announce that Bluebird will open its second ever site at Television Centre this year.
 As one of the most iconic names in London’s world-leading restaurant scene, this opening sets the tone for what will be a fantastic mix of experiences at Television Centre and in the wider £8bn regeneration of the White City area.
 We are pleased to be working with an operator of Des’ calibre, passion and track record, and look forward to welcoming Bluebird’s customers this winter when Television Centre opens to the public for the first time.’ – Alistair Shaw, Managing Director of Television Centre.

 Royal College of Art

-The Royal College of Art has agreed to open a new campus for 700 postgraduate students and staff in the heart of White City.
+The Royal College of Art’s campus accommodates 700 postgraduate students and staff in the heart of White City.

-The three-storey Garden House Building in White City Place, will be the new Royal College of Art creative hub for communication, architecture and humanities in late 2017.
+The three-storey Garden House Building in White City Place, is the Royal College of Art creative hub for communication, architecture and humanities.

-Professor Jane Pavitt, Dean of the School of Humanities added: ‘This move will give the School, and most importantly its students and staff, a quality of space and interaction that will foster new thinking and practice in relation to arts and culture, media, design and the built environment.
-We look forward to shaping a vibrant and integrated creative environment in our new home.’
+‘This move will give the School, and most importantly its students and staff, a quality of space and interaction that will foster new thinking and practice in relation to arts and culture, media, design and the built environment.
+We look forward to shaping a vibrant and integrated creative environment in our new home.’ – Professor Jane Pavitt, Dean of the School of Humanities.